big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/README.md

 2. Run ```python3 main.py``` to execute the big data analytics.

 ## Getting Started
-Three-pointers to get you started:
+Three-pointers for experimental execution to get you started:
 - [First execution: get first execution with understanding and using RPAC toolkit](./docs/first_execution.md)
 - [Examples: easy to understand RPAC across three applications](./docs/examples.md)
 - [Reproduce: reproduce existing execution with RPAC](./docs/reproduce.md)

+End-to-end execution also provided in RPAC:
+- End-to-end: one-click execution with RPAC (To be updated)